Skip to main content

 The Landscape

 The National Institute of Corrections (NIC) is dedicated to providing training and technical assistance to local and federal corrections organizations.
 As part of that mission, their Information Center provides much of the front-line interaction between corrections professionals and the Agency.
-Our team maintains NIC’s digital enterprise, their helpdesk, and engages with students who visit NIC’s Training Academy in Aurora Colorado.
+Our Information Center team maintains NIC’s digital enterprise, their helpdesk, and engages with students who visit NIC’s Training Academy in Aurora Colorado.

-In my time at NIC, I’ve established myself as a technical expert, filling gaps in skillsets and advising both team and agency personnel on decisions that have to do with everything from setting up podcasts to filming and delivering videos.
+In my time at NIC, I’ve established myself as a leader and technical expert, filling gaps in skillsets and advising both team and agency personnel on decisions that have to do with everything from setting up podcasts to filming and delivering videos.
 This has led me to taking on a wide variety of tasks that I never expected to learn and excel at.

 Environment

 When I started at NIC, the website was an old and buggy ASP.net application running on a temperamental Windows server.
 More often than not, the rule was not to touch anything so as not to break it.
 My first task was to build a new version of the NIC website from scratch using Drupal 7.
 I completed that project in 2017 and we launched the website to much excitement by the Agency and its constituents.
 We implemented a number of new features including better search, more interactive data, better organization of the data, and user roles and permissions.
+Later, I completely rebuilt the website in Drupal 10, implemented the USWDS Governmental theme, and migrated all the content and users while my coworker maintained our established infrastructure.
+Now, in 2025, I lead a team of 4 web developers as we prepare once again to migrate content and launch a new design of NIC’s website.

 Stakeholder Meetings